-In accordance with Criteria 3 of the PRUTS Out of Sequence Check List and Inner West Council's letter dated 16 August 2017 the following stakeholders have been identified and consulted with in relation to this proposal.
+In accordance with Criteria 3 of the PRCUTS Out of Sequence Check List and Inner West Council's previous correspondence the following stakeholders have been identified and consulted with in relation to this proposal.
 Further detail is included in the Stakeholder Engagement Report prepared by Urban Ethos, included as a separate report to the Proposal.